What Apps are Draining My Battery? See the Known Offenders that are Killing Your Battery

 Smartphone battery life is improving, though slowly.
 The problem is though, that with all those big screens and fast processors that we want on our phones, extra juice from improved battery sizes doesn't always make that big of a difference.
 There's not much you can do about hardware draining your power, but there are things you can do about software.
-And fortunately, anti-virus giants AVG have done a lot of the work for you.
-Early this year, AVG published their findings on the biggest battery draining apps.
-So let's take a look at just what might be guilty of stealing those precious few per cent of battery life…
+One of the reasons that you might be lower on battery life than you’d like is all those apps that you have downloaded.
+But which apps are stealing your juice?
+Let’s take a look.

 What's Going On?